 For instance, my well-exercised dog needs an entirely different diet and nutrition than a toy breed that likes to laze around all day, and a pregnant pooch needs many more calories than that same inactive lap dog.

-So, what does the AAFCO define dogs’ specific recognized life stages?
+So, how does the AAFCO define dogs’ specific recognized life stages?
 They are:

-A diet designed for all life stages means one that meets both the nutritional requirements for growth and reproduction and adult maintenance.
-This diet is therefore suitable for Golden Retrievers of any age.
+A Golden Retriever diet designed for all life stages means one that meets both the nutritional requirements for growth and reproduction and adult maintenance.
+This diet is, therefore, suitable for Golden Retrievers of any age.

 However, the “all life stage” diet tends to be greater in calories, so choose this diet only depending on your Golden Retriever’s circumstances.